 Surface conditions are extremely important when installing a post-applied waterproofing system.
 Small bubbles, voids, or raised areas will cause an increased risk of failure.
 It’s important to ensure that the surface conditions are smooth with minimal imperfections.
 When installing block walls, the joints are commonly an area of failure.
 The concrete absorbs the material at a different rate than the block wall, so you will often find failures at the joints.

 Poured-in-place walls do not have this inherited risk.
-Naturally, because they are formed with plywood, the surface generally results in a smoother surface for the installation of waterproofing systems.
+Naturally, because formation is with plywood, the surface generally results in a smoother surface for the installation of waterproofing systems.

 Below-grade waterproofing systems need to terminate at grade level.
-This is done using a term bar.
-The term bar is installed at the highest elevation grade level and seals off the top portion of the waterproofing system.
-This ensures that no dirt, debris, or other contaminants can get through to the waterproofing system, causing damage through chemical compatibility issues.
-Some waterproofing systems are self-terminated, the adhesions to the wall itself will prevent any intrusion of particles for other contaminants.
+This is complete using a term bar.
+The term bar installs at the highest elevation grade level and seals off the top portion of the waterproofing system.
+This ensures that no dirt, debris, or other contaminants go through to the waterproofing system.
+Thus causing damage through chemical compatibility issues.
+Some waterproofing systems are self-terminate, the adhesions to the wall itself will prevent any intrusion of particles for other contaminants.

 Post-applied waterproofing typically consists of a cold joint at the base of the wall.
-This cold joint is formed between the foundation and the actual block wall or poured-in-place concrete wall.
+This cold joint forms between the foundation and the actual block wall or pour-in-place concrete wall.
 This cold joint creates a high-risk area for leaking.
-To ensure that all vulnerable areas are accounted for, it is important to implement the manufacturer-specific details during installation to mitigate risks.
+To ensure that all vulnerable areas are accountable, it is important to implement the manufacturer-specific details during installation to mitigate risks.